hafees/riverpod_infinite_scroll/README.md

 ),
 ```

 It uses the Skeletonizer dart package for building skeleton animation.
-If the default animations need to be customised you can include a [SkeletonizerConfig] widget in root level or as a parent widget.
+If the default animations need to be customized you can include a [SkeletonizerConfig] widget in root level or as a parent widget.

 _Example_